 My quick recommendation for a good product here would be API’s Nitra-zorb, but you can do some digging on your own if you’d like.

-What PPM concentration is considered acceptable for a safe aquarium environment?
+What PPM of Nitrate concentration is considered acceptable and safe?

-The concentration of nitrates is calculated in Parts Per Million or PPM in short.
+The concentration of nitrate is calculated in Parts Per Million or PPM in short.

-In the wild, the nitrates concentration is generally hovering above 2 ppm.
+In the wild, the nitrate levels are generally hovering above 2 ppm.